-Urgency and fear is trying to be created in the test with warnings that the recipient will not be able to read and send emails.
+Urgency and fear are trying to be induced in the test with warnings that the recipient will not be able to read and send emails.

 The Subject line also seems very unprofessional and would not be the type of subject line usually sent by Outlook/Microsoft.

 In this example, the sender email address is clearly a red flag.

 There are grammatical errors.
 It overuses the “-“ symbol in inappropriate places.

 Instead of using the customer’s name, it uses their email address.

 Phishing emails are evolving and becoming more elaborate and detailed.
 Always be on guard with emails that are sent from someone you don’t know.
 Never open an attachment or click a link in an email from a source you do not trust.